Analyzable-FR/jotform-api-qt/README.md

 ## Installation

-This library requires Qt6 to be installed.
+This library requires Qt6 and/or Qt5 to be installed.
+Modify the `find_package(QT NAMES Qt6 Qt5 REQUIRED COMPONENTS Core Network)` line to match your project to compile the shared library for Qt5, Qt6, or both.

 ### Unix-style